RareSkills/blog/compound-finance-interest-rate-model/compound-finance-interest-rate-model.md

 ## How do we know 0.01e18 translates to 1%?

 In the example above, we inferred that `0.01e18` translates to 1% interest.
 We’ll walk through the codebase to show how this is derived.
-It will requires five steps.
+It will require five steps.

 ### Step 1: Introducing FACTOR_SCALE = 1e18